Gnouga/Scrapy_test_Lawnigeria/README.md

   Running code >> It's starting by creating table in postgres database then create table "testdele" then insert parameters content ( label & url)
 Added Packages : scrapy and psycopg2

- result is "testdele" which content figure in testdele_result.csv
+ result is "testdele" which content is exported in testdele_result.csv